 Basic Pistol I

 Course Description: This course is intended for people with little or no pistol shooting experience.
-It is an introduction to the basics of pistol shooting, including the knowledge, skills and attitudes necessary to shoot a handgun safely and accurately.
-This course is intended to teach students enough that they can make a better informed decision about handgun selection, and be able to do additional practice at local shooting ranges.
-This course does not fully prepare students with no shooting experience to pass the CHL shooting test.
-Students wanting to learn enough to pass the CHL test should also take Basic Pistol 2.
+It is an introduction to the basics of pistol shooting, including the knowledge, skills and attitudes necessary to shoot a handgun safely and accurately at a very basic level.

 Topics: basic safety, gun parts and operation, and fundamentals of marksmanship.